Kalateh-ye Som

-Kalateh-ye Som (كلاته ثم, also Romanized as Kalāteh-ye S̄om and Kalāteh-ye Sam) is a village in Bala Rokh Rural District, Jolgeh Rokh District, Torbat-e Heydarieh County, Razavi Khorasan Province, Iran.
-At the 2006 census, its population was 245, in 74 families.
+Kalateh-ye Som (كلاته ثم) (Note: Also romanized as Kalāteh-ye Sam and Kalāteh-ye S̄om) is a village in Bala Rokh Rural District of Jolgeh Rokh District in Torbat-e Heydarieh County, Razavi Khorasan province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 245 in 74 households.
+The following census in 2011 counted 192 people in 60 households.
+The 2016 census measured the population of the village as 251 people in 84 households.